hsoft/pluginbuilder/doc/recipes.rst

 Recipes
 =======

-py2plugin includes a mechanism for working around package incompatibilities, and stripping unwanted dependencies automatically.
+pluginbuilder includes a mechanism for working around package incompatibilities, and stripping unwanted dependencies automatically.
 These are called recipes.

 Common causes for incompatibility